garg-akash/Steganography_GANs/README.md

 ## Documentation

-If you want to read more about the project developing, you can find all the details in the report present in the repository (report_draftX.pdf).
+If you want to read more about the project developing, you can find all the details in the [report](https://github.com/garg-akash/Steganography_GANs/blob/master/report.pdf).

 ## Datasets used